JuliaLang/julia/doc/stdlib/arrays.rst

    ..
 Docstring generated from Julia source

-   Return the symmetric permutation of A, which is ``A[p,p]``\ .
-A should be symmetric and sparse, where only the upper triangular part of the matrix is stored.
+   Return the symmetric permutation of ``A``\ , which is ``A[p,p]``\ . ``A`` should be symmetric and sparse, where only the upper triangular part of the matrix is stored.
 This algorithm ignores the lower triangular part of the matrix.
 Only the upper triangular part of the result is returned as well.

 .. function:: nonzeros(A)